NagiicivA/Catch-Turtle-ALL/README.md

 Sub-task C: Program the behaviour for the caught turtles to follow the master turtle in a chain formation, maintaining close proximity to the turtle directly in front of them in the chain.
+Turtle generation has been completed so far, but task B has not yet been completed

 Evaluation Criteria
 Turtle Catching Efficiency: The master turtle must successfully identify and move towards